 Welcome to the SEND area of the Northumberland Church of England Academy, a 0-19 years Academy providing first class education to all its learners including those with additional needs.

-Amongst the learners at the Academy, we provide for those with moderate learning needs on all the mainstream campuses and also those with more severe needs or profound, multiple learning difficulties in the special school provision area of The Centre at the Josephine Butler Campus.
+Amongst the learners at the Academy, we provide for those with moderate learning needs on all the mainstream campuses and also those with more severe needs or profound, multiple learning difficulties in the special school provision area of Castle school at the Josephine Butler Campus.

 The NCEA SEND Information Reports (available below) provide information on what services children, young people and their families can expect through the Academy, including education, health and social care.
 Knowing what is available gives you more choice and therefore more control over what support is right for your child.